maxwellurman/Bayes-Macro-Regime-Detection/README.md

 What question are you investigating?

 ## Data
+### Data Source:
+We are using data macroeconomic data available from the Federal Reserve Bank of St. Louis (“FRED”).
+The data is publicly available through FRED’s API.

 ### Raw Data Summary:
 | Variable                          | FRED Series   | Frequency    | Seasonally Adjusted             | Start Date   | End Date   |
 |:----------------------------------|:--------------|:-------------|:--------------------------------|:-------------|:-----------|